Ernest C. Garcia II Sells 30,000 Shares of Carvana Co. (NYSE:CVNA) Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 30,000 shares of the stock in a transaction on Thursday, November 19th.
-The stock was sold at an average price of $227.14, for a total value of $6,814,200.00.
-Following the sale, the insider now owns 800 shares in the company, valued at approximately $181,712.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Major shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 30,000 shares of the business’s stock in a transaction that occurred on Wednesday, November 25th.
+The shares were sold at an average price of $237.15, for a total transaction of $7,114,500.00.
+Following the completion of the sale, the insider now directly owns 500 shares in the company, valued at $118,575.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Major shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.

-Carvana (NYSE:CVNA) last issued its quarterly earnings data on Thursday, October 29th.
-The company reported ($0.10) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.29) by $0.19.
-The company had revenue of $1.54 billion for the quarter, compared to analyst estimates of $1.53 billion.
+Carvana (NYSE:CVNA) last issued its quarterly earnings results on Thursday, October 29th.
+The company reported ($0.10) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.29) by $0.19.
+The firm had revenue of $1.54 billion during the quarter, compared to analysts’ expectations of $1.53 billion.
 Carvana had a negative net margin of 3.06% and a negative return on equity of 43.19%.
-The company’s revenue was up 41.0% on a year-over-year basis.
-During the same period in the prior year, the firm earned ($0.56) earnings per share.
-As a group, equities research analysts anticipate that Carvana Co. will post -2.39 EPS for the current fiscal year.
+Carvana’s quarterly revenue was up 41.0% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned ($0.56) EPS.
+Sell-side analysts expect that Carvana Co. will post -2.39 EPS for the current fiscal year.

-Several equities analysts recently issued reports on the company.
-ValuEngine upgraded Carvana from a “hold” rating to a “buy” rating in a report on Thursday, October 1st.
-William Blair reiterated a “buy” rating on shares of Carvana in a report on Wednesday, July 29th.
-Citigroup raised their price target on Carvana from $120.00 to $240.00 and gave the company a “buy” rating in a report on Tuesday, August 11th.
-BNP Paribas assumed coverage on Carvana in a report on Monday, October 5th.
-They set an “outperform” rating on the stock.
-Finally, The Goldman Sachs Group raised their target price on Carvana from $205.00 to $270.00 and gave the stock a “positive” rating in a report on Wednesday, October 7th.
-Two research analysts have rated the stock with a sell rating, ten have given a hold rating and fifteen have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of “Hold” and an average target price of $208.70.
+Several equities research analysts recently weighed in on CVNA shares.
+ValuEngine raised shares of Carvana from a “hold” rating to a “buy” rating in a research note on Thursday, October 1st.
+Wells Fargo & Company upped their target price on shares of Carvana from $175.00 to $200.00 and gave the stock an “overweight” rating in a research note on Wednesday, August 5th.
+DA Davidson initiated coverage on shares of Carvana in a research note on Tuesday, November 10th.
+They set a “neutral” rating and a $214.00 target price on the stock.
+Wedbush reiterated a “buy” rating on shares of Carvana in a report on Friday, October 30th.
+Finally, Needham & Company LLC lowered their price target on shares of Carvana from $265.00 to $262.00 and set a “buy” rating for the company in a report on Friday, October 30th.
+Two analysts have rated the stock with a sell rating, ten have given a hold rating and fifteen have issued a buy rating to the company.
+The stock presently has an average rating of “Hold” and an average price target of $208.70.

 Carvana Co, together with its subsidiaries, operates an e-commerce platform for buying and selling used cars in the United States.
 Its platform allows customers to research and identify a vehicle; inspect it using company's 360-degree vehicle imaging technology; obtain financing and warranty coverage; purchase the vehicle; and schedule delivery or pick-up from their desktop or mobile devices.